The Idea Network for Biomedical Research Excellence (INBRE) Program

 Faculty and Associates

 INBRE Scholars are science students selected during their sophomore year of college.
 They are given a two year opportunity to participate in biomedical research with research active faculty.
 This research is conducted in the laboratories of the participating institutions.
 INBRE Scholars also attend a Research Fundamentals workshop located at one of the three graduate school colleges.
-At Doane College, up to three selected INBRE scholars will receive a research stipend and room and board to participate in an intensive 10 week summer program on bioinformatics and biomedical research.
+At Doane University, up to three selected INBRE scholars will receive a research stipend and room and board to participate in an intensive 10 week summer program on bioinformatics and biomedical research.
 This is the summer between their sophomore and junior year.
 The scholars will return to Doane and continue to receive financial support to conduct biomedical/bioinformatics research during their junior academic year, junior/senior summer and senior academic year.
 Scholars will meet weekly for Biomedical Research Seminar and will participate in regional and perhaps national conferences to present their research.
 Scholars completing the program requirements, achieving the minimum graduate school entrance requirements including GPA and GRE scores and accepted into a program at UN-L, UNMC or Creighton Medical Center will receive a stipend and tuition waiver for their first year of graduate school.

 2nd Year Scholars: